rparadela/bradi/README.md

 ## Key Technical Notes

-### Census sector codes (`Cod_setor`)
+### Census tract codes (`Cod_setor`)
-All sector codes are preserved as 15-digit zero-padded character strings to prevent loss of precision during numeric conversion.
-The first two digits identify the state (UF).
+All tract codes are preserved as 15-digit zero-padded character strings to prevent loss of precision during numeric conversion.
+The first two digits of the code identify the Brazilian state (Federative Unit, UF).

 ### São Paulo split (2000 and 2010)
 IBGE distributes São Paulo data across two folders (`SP1` and `SP2`) in the 2000 and 2010 censuses.
 The indicator functions must be called separately for each (`uf = "SP1"` and `uf = "SP2"`), and results are combined via `bind_rows()` before further processing.